Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

 Becoming a regulatory affairs specialist is about understanding the strategies behind drug development instead of developing drugs yourself and it’s about interacting with people at different levels of the company and those working in regulatory agencies and building extensive relationships with them.

-If you love scientific breakthroughs but dislike the idea of meeting new people, socializing with important personalities, or strategizing with different teams in your company, then the RAC isn’t for you.
+If you love scientific breakthroughs but dislike the idea of meeting new people, socializing with important personalities, or strategizing with different teams in your company, then the Regulatory Affairs Career Track isn’t for you.

-The RAC is designed for PhDs who enjoy both science and human interaction.
+The Regulatory Affairs Career Track is designed for PhDs who enjoy both science and human interaction.

 You Don’t Care For Documentation

-You like to do your experiments or build your models, but you don’t like to keep an organized record of what you do, or to craft documents and reports to convey your progress to others.
+You like to do your experiments or build your models, but you don’t like to keep an organized record of what you do or craft documents and reports to convey your progress to others.

-Regulatory affairs professionals are in charge of keeping the records of the company organized and preparing regulatory documentations that can be up to thousand pages long.
+Regulatory affairs professionals are in charge of keeping company records organized and preparing regulatory documentation that can be up to a thousand pages long.

 If you like to make things happen, but don’t enjoy keeping records, staying organized, or writing documents.
-Then, the RAC is not for you.
+Then, the Regulatory Affairs Career Track is not for you.

-The RAC is designed for people who want to tackle extensive documents and keep records of all the processes of the company and they know that keeping those records is a way of shielding the company from legal issues in the future.
+The Regulatory Affairs Career Track is designed for people who want to tackle extensive documents and keep records of all the processes of the company.
+They know that keeping those records is a way of shielding the company from legal issues in the future.

-Get Access To The Regulatory Affairs Council Training Program & Network
+Get Access To The Regulatory Affairs Mentoring Program & Network

-If you’re determined to be a regulatory affairs specialist and you’ve chosen the Regulatory Affairs Council to make that happen, we’d like to welcome you.
+If you’re determined to be a regulatory affairs specialist and you’ve chosen the Regulatory Affairs Career Track to make that happen, we’d like to welcome you.

-As practicing regulatory affairs professionals who oversee the RAC at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.
+As practicing regulatory affairs professionals who oversee the Regulatory Affairs Career Track at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.